On this page:

 The Community Engagement Core works with communities across North Carolina affected by environmental contaminants, especially those related to early life exposures to chemicals that may have later-life impacts.
 Communities can contact us with short-term requests for information related to environmental contamination or with proposals for longer term engagement through participatory research projects and/or education and outreach activities.
 By “community engagement,” we mean working in an ongoing way with a community, listening closely to their needs and learning from their experiences.

 1) Partnering with Community Gardeners to Reduce Exposure to Soil Contaminants

-2) Partnership on an EPA Environmental Justice Grant to Explore Exposures Due to Subsistence Fish Consumption in Southeastern North Carolina
+2) Partnership on an EPA Environmental Justice Grant to Explore and Reduce Exposures Due to Subsistence Fish Consumption in Southeastern North Carolina

 The Duke Superfund Center’s CEC is an academic partner and project coordinator for an EPA Environmental Justice grant awarded to the Cape Fear River Watch in Wilmington, North Carolina, to explore subsistence fish consumption in three neighborhoods in the Cape Fear River Basin.
 Other partners in the project include the Wake Forest School of Medicine, the New Hanover County Department of Public Health, and the Duke Environmental Law and Policy Clinic.
 Read more about the project on the Cape Fear River Watch website.
 For resources related to choosing safer fish, please visit the following link: “Should I Eat the Fish I Catch?”

 Who are we?